Bangladesh garment workers clash with police as factories reopen

 "We dispersed them by firing tear gas," he said, adding that 1,500 security forces personnel had been deployed there and in nearby Savar to keep order.

+A 35-year-old woman was critically injured when police fired rubber bullets and tear gas at hundreds of protesters at Sreepur, some 60 kilometres (40 miles) north of Dhaka, police inspector Ibrahim Khalil told AFP.

+Imran Khan, the woman's nephew, told AFP she had been struck by rubber bullets on the face three times.

-Workers also returned to their shifts after a week of violent protests in Gazipur, an industrial neighbourhood on Dhaka's northern outskirts, local police chief Sarwar Alam told AFP.
+Workers also returned to their shifts after a week of violent protests in Gazipur, an industrial neighbourhood on Dhaka's northern outskirts.

+"Authorities have assured us they will hike our wages within one week.
+That's why we returned to the factories," garment worker Rokon Uzzaman told AFP.

+"We don't have any savings.
+How long can we continue the protest if we can't feed our families?" he added.

 Bangladesh Garment and Industrial Workers Federation president Kalpona Akter told AFP Friday that the weeklong protests had disrupted production for some of the world's top fashion brands.